 Reco is a digital ecosystem used by rehabilitation centers to help patients suffering from paralysis through their recovery process after undergoing a non-invasive treatment.
 The system uses groundbreaking EEG technology from the UCLA Health Department.

-I was responsible for user-research, interaction design of products, prototyping the digital components, as well as rapid prototyping in Framer during usability tests.
-I continued to work with a UCLA engineer after the project in order to fine tune the digital product.
+I was responsible for user-research, interaction design of products, prototyping the digital components, as well as rapid prototyping during usability tests.
+I continued to work with a UCLA engineer after the project in order to fine tune the digital product experience.

 Project Members : Christine Xiang, Klaire Tsai, Kiki Wang